 Laguna Beach, CA 92651

-Finally, if you're looking for a walk in another park and wondering whether or not you could push a stroller there, check this list of paved trails to avoid awkward surprises.
+Finally, if you're looking for a walk at another park and wondering whether or not you could push a stroller there, check this list of paved trails to avoid awkward surprises.